 Reach out to the professionals at John M Glover for more information on the cost and benefits of home daycare insurance.
 Although headquartered in Norwalk, Connecticut, we have been dedicated to serving clients located throughout Connecticut, New Jersey, New York, Massachusetts, and Hawaii since our founding in 1916.
 We always strive to provide our clients with affordable and top-quality insurance solutions and, as an independent insurance agency, we work closely with several major insurance carriers.

 The safety and health of children attending daycare are top priorities within this industry.
 A daycare insurance policy can help extend liability and property coverage from homeowners, while also protecting your in-home business.
 This extended liability can often help pay for any medical or legal fees that may arise as a result of a claim.
-The team at JMG Insurance Agency will help you determine which coverage option best suits your at-home daycare center.
+The team at JMG Insurance Corp will help you determine which coverage option best suits your at-home daycare center.
 Call John M Glover today at 1-(844) 304-7332 or contact us online to request a quote.